'Favorite of presidents' Colin Powell dies of COVID-19 complications | Politics

 'Favorite of presidents' Colin Powell dies of COVID-19 complications

+He served three Republican presidents in senior posts and reached the top of the U.S. military as it was regaining its vigor after the trauma of the Vietnam War.
+He was the top U.S. general when U.S.-led forces drove Iraqi troops from Kuwait in 1991 and the chief U.S. diplomat when Washington relied on erroneous intelligence about Iraqi weapons of mass destruction to justify its 2003 invasion of Iraq.
+In a brief statement, the Powell family said he had died on Monday morning from COVID-19, had been fully vaccinated against the disease, and thanked the medical staff who cared for him.

 Colin Powell, the first Black U.S. secretary of state and top military officer, died on Monday at the age of 84 due to complications from COVID-19.
 He was fully vaccinated, his family said in a statement on Facebook.
-"We have lost a remarkable and loving husband, father, grandfather and a great American," his family said, offering thanks to the staff of the hospital near Washington, D.C. who treated Powell but providing few details about his illness.
+"We have lost a remarkable and loving husband, father, grandfather and a great American," his family said, thanking the staff of the Walter Reed National Military Medical Center near Washington who treated Powell, but providing few details about his illness.

+U.S. news organizations reported that Powell had multiple myeloma, a cancer of plasma cells that reduces the body's ability to fight infection.
+Reuters could not immediately confirm the reports.
+Condolences poured in from Democrats as well as Powell's fellow Republicans, including former President George W. Bush.

 "Many presidents relied on General Powell's counsel and experience," Bush wrote in a statement.
 "He was such a favorite of presidents that he earned the Presidential Medal of Freedom - twice."
-MODERATE AND PRAGMATIST
+Former British Prime Minister Tony Blair recalled Powell's self-deprecating humor, his kindness to his staff and his "willingness to work across partisan division in the interests of his country".

+"Colin was a towering figure in American military and political leadership over many years, someone of immense capability and integrity, a hugely likeable and warm personality," Blair said.
+IRAQ WARS

 Powell served as U.S. national security adviser under President Ronald Reagan from 1987 to 1989.
 As a four-star Army general, he was chairman of the Joint Chiefs of Staff under President George H.W.
 Bush during the 1991 Gulf War in which U.S.-led forces expelled Iraqi troops from neighboring Kuwait.
-A moderate Republican and a pragmatist, Powell later served as secretary of state under President George W. Bush and was the public face of the erroneous intelligence that the United States cited to justify its March 2003 invasion of Iraq.
+A moderate Republican and a pragmatist, Powell later served as secretary of state under President George W. Bush and publicly presented erroneous intelligence on which the United States based its March 2003 invasion of Iraq in the inaccurate believe that it had weapons of mass destruction.

 He considered running for president in 1996 but his wife Alma's worries about his safety helped him decide otherwise.
 In 2008, he broke with his party to endorse Democrat Barack Obama, the first Black person elected to the White House.
 Illustrating his deep misgivings about the evolution of the Republican Party as it moved to the right in recent years, Powell endorsed Democrats Hillary Clinton in the 2016 presidential election and Joe Biden last year against Donald Trump.
 Powell called Trump a liar who presented a danger to the United States.